ultralight.school

 We assembled a living bibliography of citations.
 Feel free to send us any references you think we should know about, too, at walking-the-internet@ultralight.school, or add them to the Are.na channel.

-( Who might be a good fit for this class? )
+( Who might be a good fit for these walks? )

-We imagine this class is ideal for anyone — designers, writers, artists, programmers, urbanists, walkers, and others — who are interested in the intersection of the physical and digital world.
-We encourage students who have a strong interest in the hidden systems that allow the world to function and open to hybrid class structures.
-This is a social class and best suited for people who enjoy conversation.
-Since this class has a primary walking component, we imagine it’s best for people who are comfortable walking distances up to 5 miles in potentially hot and humid weather typical during NYC summers.
+We imagine this walk series is ideal for anyone — designers, writers, artists, programmers, urbanists, walkers, and others — who are interested in the intersection of the physical and digital world.
+We encourage students who have a strong interest in the hidden systems that allow the world to function and open to hybrid event structures.
+This is a social series and best suited for people who enjoy conversation.
+Since these are walks, we imagine they are best for people who are comfortable walking distances up to 5 miles in potentially hot and humid weather typical during NYC summers.